mtang1217/community-note-creator/README.md

 Code
 .
 ├── adapters/
-│   ├── instagram.js      # Scraper for Instagram
+│   ├── instagram.js
-│   ├── reddit.js         # Scraper for Reddit
+│   ├── reddit.js
-│   └── youtube.js        # Scraper for YouTube
+│   └── youtube.js
 ├── icons/
 │   ├── icon16.png
+│   ├── icon48.png
-│   └── icon48.png
+│   └── icon128.png
 ├── scripts/
-│   ├── main.js           # Main content script that injects UI and orchestrates logic
+│   ├── main.js
-│   └── summarizer.js     # Handles API calls to Gemini and contains fallback logic
+│   └── summarizer.js
-├── config.js.example     # API key configuration template
+├── config.js.example
-├── config.js             # Your private API key file (ignored by git) ├── manifest.json         # Chrome Extension manifest
+├── config.js
+├── manifest.json
-└── README.md             # This file
+└── README.md
 🤝 Contributing
 We welcome contributions!
 If you have ideas for improvements or want to add support for new platforms, please follow these steps:
 Fork the repository.
-Create a new branch (git checkout -b feature/add-facebook-support).
+Create a new branch (git checkout -b feature/add-new-platform).
-Make your changes.
-Commit your changes (git commit -m 'Add support for Facebook comments').
+Make your changes and commit them.
-Push to the branch (git push origin feature/add-facebook-support).
+Push to the branch (git push origin feature/add-new-platform).
 Open a Pull Request.
 📄 License
 This project is licensed under the MIT License.
 See the LICENSE file for more details.